eerimoq/moblin/README.rst

 TestFlight: https://testflight.apple.com/join/PDpxEaGh

-This project is **not** part of `OBS`_.
-It's just the name that is inspired by it.

 Features
 ========

-- Stream using RTMP, RTMPS, SRT or SRTLA to any platform that supportes them.
+- Stream using RTMP, RTMPS, SRT or SRTLA to any platform that supports them.

 - H.264/AVC and H.265/HEVC video codecs.